gomorpheus/morpheus-docs/release_notes/current.rst

 - Compatible Plugin API version: |pluginVer|
 - Compatible Morpheus Worker version: |workerVer|

+..
+IMPORTANT:: |morpheus| 5.4.9 adds the "Provisioning: State" Role permission.
+This permission determines access to the State tab for Terraform-backed Instances and is set to "None" by default.
+On upgrade, only System Admin users will be able to see the State tab for these Instances.
+For other users who should have this access, edit their Roles to include "Provisioning: State" permissions.

 .. warning:: Morpheus |morphver| requires Morpheus Worker |workerVer|.
 Please upgrade any existing Morpheus Workers to the |workerVer| Worker package to ensure compatibility with Morpheus |morphver|.

 ..
 NOTE:: Items appended with :superscript:`5.x.x` are also included in that version